No-Cash-7970/duckySigner/docs/decisions/20240219-document-threat-model.md

 ## Decision Drivers

-- **Security:** Should be a process that enables an easy and maintainable way of addressing, communicating and mitigating security concerns
+- **Security:** There should be a process that enables an easy and maintainable way of addressing, communicating and mitigating security concerns
 - **Transparency:** Addressed and mitigated security concerns should be documented and available to the public with information about the mitigations

 ## Decision Outcome